+The maps here show the world as it is now, with only one difference: All the ice on land has melted and drained into the sea, raising it 216 feet and creating new shorelines for our continents and inland seas.
+There are more than five million cubic miles of ice on Earth, and some scientists say it would take more than 5,000 years to melt it all.
 Abrupt glacier melt causes Canadian river to vanish in four days.
 Updated A vast glacier-fed river which flowed from Canada's Yukon territory across Alaska to drain into the Bering Sea has disappeared in just four days, in what scientists believe is the first observed case of "river piracy".

 High average temperatures in the first three months of 2016 caused a dramatic spike in the amount of meltwater flowing from the Kaskawulsh glacier, carving a deep canyon in the ice and redirecting the flow toward the Alsek River in the south, rather than the north-flowing Slims River.
 That changed the Slims River from a three-metre-deep, raging torrent to a place where "massive afternoon dust storms occurred almost daily", according to a scientific paper published in the journal Nature Geoscience.

 11 Meaningful Earth Day Activities for Every Grade Level.
 Our students are the future caretakers of our Earth.
 These fun Earth Day activities help empower kids to have a positive impact on the planet.
 From recycled art projects to farming simulations, here’s how to roll out the green carpet in your classroom on Earth Day this year.
 1. Welcome - Digital Explorer Digital Explorer.
 Resources: lesson plans, videos - Nature Works Everywhere.
 Ice and sky.
 Habitats of Animals.

 How can we find ways to meet our current economic and social needs without compromising the ability of our children, and our children's children, to do the same?
 Our success will depend on understanding the difference between Sustainable practices: practices that provide ongoing economic and social benefits without degrading the environment.
 In this exhibit, you can find out how to improve next year's environmental record.
 Simply Geology.
 Encyclopedia of Earth.
 One Ocean: The Nature of Things with David Suzuki: CBC-TV.
 One Ocean Download Unity Web Player Get Unity 3D to Play The Unity Web Player enables you to view blazing 3D content created by the Unity gaming engine directly in your browser, and autoupdates as necessary.
 Download Unity Web Player: Install Now!
 Breathingearth - CO2, birth & death rates by country, simulated real-time.
 Carbon Dioxide Emissions.

+Climate Change: Vital Signs of the Planet.
+What on EARTH affecst climate?
+What is global warming?
+The Global Campaign for Climate Action.
+A History of Climate Science.
+Skeptical Science takes a different approach to Naomi Oreskes' Science paper who sorted her papers into "explicit endorsement of the consensus position", "rejection of the consensus position" and everything else (neutral).
 In this case, the backbone of our site is our list of climate myths.
 Whenever a climate link is added to our database, it is matched to any relevant climate myths.
 Therefore, each link is assigned "skeptic", "neutral" or "proAGW" whether it confirms or refutes the climate myth.
 This means a skeptic paper doesn't necessarily "reject the consensus position" that humans are causing global warming.